maiaacademy/workshop-day-modernizacao-aplicacoes/Readme.md

 ### Migrate the Database using the Azure Database Migration Service

-1. In the [Azure portal](https://portal.azure.com), navigate to your Azure Database Migration Service by selecting **Resource groups** from the Azure services list, selecting the **RG-MAC-AppModern** resource group, and then selecting the **contoso-dms-UniqueId** Azure Database Migration Service in the list of resources.
+1. In the [Azure portal](https://portal.azure.com), navigate to your Azure Database Migration Service by selecting **Resource groups** from the Azure services list, selecting the **RG-MAC-AppModern** resource group, and then selecting the **parts-dms-UniqueId** Azure Database Migration Service in the list of resources.

 2. On the Azure Database Migration Service blade, select **+New Migration Project**.